 Hiking Shoes vs Hiking Boots – The Verdict

-It goes without saying, but hiking boots are a better choice when it comes to technical terrain.
+It goes without saying, that hiking boots are a better choice when it comes to technical terrain.
 A shoe will never protect your foot as well as a regular boot – these are much more rugged and protective.
 They protect one’s feet with a mixture of metal, rubber, and leather components.
-This also makes them more durable – with proper care, a pair of hike boots can last for years.
+This also makes them more durable – with proper care, a pair of hiking boots can last for years.

 In addition, this type of footwear features tougher uppers and higher tops.
 This, in turn, makes them more stable than trail runners.
 Hiking boots are a particularly good choice for folks who need additional ankle support, as well as for first-time hikers, many of whom are still in the process of developing their foot skills.

 Hiking shoes, on the other hand, are more flexible and stretchier due to their mesh components and lower tops.
 Not only does this make them more breathable, but also lighter on one’s feet.
 However, remember that waterproof shoes take longer to dry – you don’t need a pair if you’re not into winter hiking.